amarkpark/smilga-jobify/README.md

 - Add platform applied
 - Add URL for job post
 - Add [eslint-import-resolver-typescript](https://www.npmjs.com/package/eslint-import-resolver-typescript) ? importer error seems to have resolved itself...

+### Seed Data

+- edit prisma/seed.js to include your own clerkId
+- run `node prisma/seed.js` in a terminal window

 The rest of what is below is original canned readme which may or may not change over time.